aiidateam/aiida-core/docs/source/installation.rst

 calculations, checking their status on the cluster, retrieving and parsing the results of finished calculations, and managing the workflow steps.

-**Congratulations, your setup is complete!**
+The next step will be to add computational resources (computers, codes) to work with The documentation for these steps can be found :doc:`here<setup/computerandcodes>`.
+..
+TODO: should be replaced by concepts section
+.. (i.e.,

-Before going on, however, you will need to setup *at least one computer* (i.e., on computational resource as a cluster or a supercomputer, on which you want to run your calculations) *and one code*.
-The documentation for these steps can be found :doc:`here<setup/computerandcodes>`.
+.. on computational resource as a cluster or a supercomputer, on which you want
+.. to run your calculations) *and one code*.

 Optional dependencies